TuukkaJA/project-pinja/README.md

 # App Project for Pinja to manage consultants
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was apart of my react.js course in Vaasa University of Applied Sciences The assinment was to create an app where you can:
+This project was apart of my react.js course in Vaasa University of Applied Sciences.
+The assinment was to create an app where you can:
 - Edit consultants cv/info (As main user)
 - Search for consultants